Contiguous Boundary Guarding: Preliminaries for the Algorithms

 { A {\em segment} of $\partial$ is an edge or a portion of some edge of $\partial$.
-Let $s$ be a segment of $\partial$.} We define the {\em covering region} of $s$, denoted $C(P,s)$, as the set of all points of $P$ where each point sees the entire $s$.
-Notice that every point of $s$ and every point of $C(P,s)$ are visible to each other.\footnote{Also known as {\em complete visibility} where every point of $s$ and every point of $C$ are visible to each other~\cite{Avis1981}.} We define the covering region $C(P,\delta)$ of a polygonal path $\delta\in\partial$ analogously.
+A {\em polygonal path} on $\partial$ is a contiguous portion of $\partial$ where its endpoints can by anywhere on $\partial$.
+Let $s$ be a segment of $\partial$.} We define the {\em covering region} of $s$, denoted $C(P,s)$, as the set of all points $p$ of $P$ where each point $p$ sees all the points of $s$.
+Notice that every point of $s$ and every point of $C(P,s)$ are visible to each other.\footnote{Also known as {\em complete visibility} where every point of $s$ and every point of $C$ are visible to each other~\cite{Avis1981}.} We define the covering region $C(P,\delta)$ of a polygonal path $\delta$ on $\partial$ analogously.
 If $p$ is a point in the covering region of $s$ (resp. $\delta$) then we say that $p$ {\em covers} $s$ (resp. $\delta$).

-The following observation and lemmas, though very simple, play important roles in our algorithms.
-Observation~\ref{edge-covering-endpoints-obs} and Lemma~\ref{path-covering} can also be implied from ideas of \cite[Lemma~1 and Theorem~1]{Ghosh1991}; see also the companion paper \cite{Ghosh1996}.
+The following lemmas, though very simple, play important roles in our algorithms.
+Lemma~\ref{edge-covering-endpoints-obs} and Lemma~\ref{path-covering} can also be implied from ideas of \cite[Lemma~1 and Theorem~1]{Ghosh1991}; see also the companion paper \cite{Ghosh1996}.

-\begin{observation} A guard $g$ covers a segment $s\in\partial$ if and only if $g$ sees both endpoints of $s$. \end{observation}
+\begin{lemma} The covering region of a polygonal path $\delta$ on $\partial$ is the intersection of the visibility polygons of all vertices of $\delta$. \end{lemma}